CeeThinwa/knowledge-hub/book/data-storytelling-past-projects.md

 The problem can be broken down as follows:
 1. No job-seeker can read all job postings at a given time at once
 2. Key words need to be identified that the job-seeker can take note of
+3. Skills and competencies needed in the role needed to be identified by the job-seeker so that they know what areas they would have to upskill in
-3. The general characteristics of employers seeking this skillset need to be identified
+4. The general characteristics of employers seeking this skillset need to be identified

 <u>_**Solution**_</u>

 1. With Python, the data available at a given point in time was mined and analyzed, allowing the job seeker to "read" 900+ job postings at once
 2. Nouns tended to give the most complete information compared to verbs or pronouns when used in *n-grams* (`n` number of words analyzed as a phrase).
+3. Skills and competencies emphasised by employers were:
+    * Soft skills particularly the ability to manage, communicate, prioritize and multi-task all at once
+    * Prior experience in Marketing Research
+    * Prior experience in hands-on Marketing
-3. Most of the frequent expressions discussed the candidate characteristics, not the employer characteristics
+4. Most of the frequent expressions discussed the candidate characteristics, not the employer characteristics

 <u>_**Resources**_</u>